MegaManSec/gixy-ng/docs/en/configuration.md

 # Configuration

-You can run `gixy` entirely from CLI flags, but a configuration file may also be used to read a small set of global settings: output formatting, where to write reports, which checks to run, whether to process `include` directives, and where to look for custom variable drop-ins.
+You can run `gixy` entirely from CLI flags, but a configuration file may also be used to read settings, including output formatting, where to write reports, which checks to run, whether to process `include` directives, some plugin-specific settings, output severity filtering, and where to look for custom variable drop-ins.

-If you are looking for day-to-day CLI usage examples, see the [Usage Guide](https://gixy.io/usage).
+If you are looking for day-to-day CLI usage examples, see the [Usage Guide](https://gixy.io/usage/).

 ## Where config files live

-By default, `gixy` looks in these locations (first match wins):
+By default, `gixy` looks in these locations (loaded in this order):

 - `/etc/gixy/gixy.cfg`
 - `~/.config/gixy/gixy.conf`